SoftwareHeritage/swh-environment/docker/README.md

 value of `SWH_SENTRY_DSN` in the file `env/common_python.env`.
 You may also set it per-service in the `environment` section of each services in `docker-compose.override.yml`.

+## Caveats

+Running a lister task can lead to a lot of loading tasks, which can fill your hard drive pretty fast.
+Make sure to monitor your available storage space regularly when playing with this stack.

+Also, a few containers (`swh-storage`, `swh-xxx-db`) use a volume for storing the blobs or the database files.
+With the default configuration provided in the `docker-compose.yml` file, these volumes are not persistant.
+So removing the containers will delete the volumes!

+Also note that for the `swh-objstorage`, since the volume can be pretty big, the remove operation can be quite long (several minutes is not uncommon), which may mess a bit with the `docker-compose` command.

+If you have an error message like:

+  Error response from daemon: removal of container 928de3110381 is already in progress

+it means that you need to wait for this process to finish before being able to (re)start your docker stack again.